Life Gap Plus

 - Vermont Foodbanks – Looking for help getting the food you need?
 Find your local food shelf or call the Vermont Foodbank at 1-800-585-2265.

 - 3SquaresVT – A federal program that helps college students buy groceries every month.
+Watch this video to learn about the 3SquaresVT nutrition program and how to apply from CCV’s Student Ambassadors.

 - First Steps Scholarship Program – To help Burlington families pay for child care.